The site where Tanya Denise Jackson was found

 The killer pulled his vehicle over onto the shoulder and then tossed the container into the bushes.

-Peaches Doe is LISK's only known Black victim.
-Furthermore, her torso was dumped markedly further west than the rest of his victims, in an area that doesn't seem to have any other connections to the Gilgo case.
+Jackson and her daughter are the only known Black Gilgo Beach victims.
+Furthermore, Jackson's torso was dumped markedly further west than the rest of the victims, in an area that doesn't seem to have any other connections to the Gilgo case.
 This is the only known dump site outside of Gilgo or Manorville.

 Interestingly, Lakeview is predominantly African American (84.95% in the 2000 US Census).
 In fact, it has the highest percentage of Black residents on Long Island.

-During an interview with the Daily Blu in December 2013, former SCPD Commissioner Richard Dormer said that the killer is methodical and puts effort into covering his tracks.
+During an interview with the Daily Blu in December 2013, former SCPD Commissioner Richard Dormer said that the Long Island serial killer (LISK) is methodical and puts effort into covering his tracks.

 This raises the possibility that he purposely selected this location in an effort to mislead the investigation.
 In other words, he may have wanted them to believe that this unidentifiable Black female was from Lakeview or that she had been killed by someone who lived there.